Schmoozing with Schwartzenegger, and

-A Gallery of Governators
+a Gallery of Other Governators

-Left: The male subject of this story, horns raised, manly chest puffed.
+Above: The male subject of this story, horns raised, manly chest puffed.

-The Mother of All Maples: An impressive Find in an Old Family Grove(Oct.
-2011)
+The Mother of All Maples: An impressive Find in an Old Family Grove

 Dave Strong of Plainfield, Vermont, asked me to photo-document some of the year-round work that goes on at his family's sugarmaking operation in Orange.
 The 1800's homestead has an extensive old maple grove and modern sap collection equipment.
 As we left the sugarwoods, the "mother tree of the grove" came into view on an nearby ridge (photo left.)
 That's Dave underneath it, for a sense of scale.
 About a third of the tree's height shows here.
 Dave was habituated to its massiveness, but I was not.
 My amazement amused him.
 Eventually, though, he called in a State forester to try to settle the matter of where this still-living maple stood in Vermont's giant tree records books.
 A big surprise!
-You can watch this 5-minute photo-documentaryI made to find out.

-Rock, Gravity, Friction:
+Rock, Gravity, Friction: Statements in Stonework

 One day I plan to have a bumper sticker made that says: I BRAKE FOR STONE WALLS.
 Let the person behind me think about that one.
 When out wandering, if I happen to spot something artfully built of fieldstone - a wall or a landscape feature -- I do like to pull over and have closer look.
 Surprises lurk in the details.
 One Vermont village boasted a wall with rusted farm implements and parts embedded in the structure.
 Was it just a metal-and-rust-lover's design whim?
 Or an agricultural allegory?
 (Would that be an agrigory?)
 If so, here would be that backstory: (MORE)

 A BLOG, BARELY